JayPi4c/ppa/Readme.md

 ## Adding a new package to the PPA

-This repository is configured to automatically deploy all `.deb` files that are pushed to the `main` branch.
-To add a new package to the PPA, simply push the `.deb` file to the `main` branch and it will be automatically added to the PPA.
+This repository is configured to automatically deploy all `.deb` files that are pushed to the `ubuntu` folder in the `main` branch.
 This can be done automatically using GitHub Actions.
 Refer to the following repository for an example:
 - https://github.com/JayPi4c/ExampleDebianPackage